 10 Best Body Weight Moves for Runners

-These specific moves are designed to hit our weak areas, like glutes and hips, which lead to injuries and our under worked areas like arms which help to power us uphill!
+These specific strength moves for runners are designed to hit our weak areas, like glutes and hips, which lead to injuries and our under worked areas like arms which help to power us uphill!

 Single Leg Squats – If you’re anything like me, I don’t have the range of motion for a pistol squat.
 So we work on that by sitting back on to a bench with one leg extended.
 Initially start by placing the extended leg on the floor for support.